ibm-cloud-architecture/cloudpak-for-applications/README.md

 The `gse-spring-deploy` template defines the following:
 - `service` listening on ports `9080`, `9443` and `9082`
 - `route` to expose the `9443` port externally
-- `DeploymentConfig` to host the WebSphere Liberty container.
+- `DeploymentConfig` to host the Open Liberty container.
   - The `image` for the container is taken from the [`ImageStream`](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html) that will be populated by the Jenkins pipeline.
   - `environment variables` are defined for the DB2 database used by the application allowing for environment specific information to be injected
   - [Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for `liveness` and `readiness` are defined to check port 9443 is active